APL Address Book

 Step 2

-Find your state’s Public Utilities Commission on our PUC list and follow the link to file a concern about your utility company.
+Find your state’s Public Utilities Commission and file a concern about your utility company.
 Include documentation of overcharges and your notes about the utility providers refusal to refund the disputed fees.
 Mail the information you collected on the APL Data Sheet.
-Include copies of available bills, statements, and service agreements.
-Step 3 Continue to pay your bill until the dispute is resolved.
-Utility refunds take time and final resolution occurs by the state government.
-However, if the Public Utilities Commission in your state cannot resolve your concern, then notate their response and take the next step.
-Step 4 File a complaint with the Federal Trade Commission (FTC).
-Although the FTC cannot process individual disputes, your refund request may provoke the federal government to help everyone affected by your concerns. |
+Include copies of available bills, statements, and service agreements. |

 |